Wacky-Mole/WackysDatabase/README.md

 There is a optional 4th argument<original item prefab to use for recipe>(Optional 4th argument for a cloned item's recipes only)
 For example you can already have item WackySword loaded in game, but now want a recipe.
 WackySword Uses SwordIron  - wackydb_clone recipe WackySword RWackySword SwordIron - otherwise manually edit

-wackydb_clone_recipeitem (2)(clones item and recipe at same time) <Prefab to clone> <Unique name for the clone, Recipe name will be Rname> - instead of cloning an item and then recipe, do both at once.
+wackydb_clone_recipeitem (2) <Prefab to clone> <clone name>(clones item and recipe at same time)( Recipe name will be Rname) - instead of cloning an item and then recipe, do both at once.
 Saves you the trouble of manually editing recipe name and prefab.

 wackydb_vfx - future use